 Pre-trip materials (including background reading on the mallee environment and your research topic) will be provided online.

 There will be a series of weekly 2 hr pre- and post-field trip workshops that will cover an introduction to mallee ecosystems, group work, occupational health and safety, writing a literature review and experimental design and data analysis.
 Submission of a literature review on the research topic is required before the field trip.
 Post-trip requirements will include the submission of a research report on the project conducted during the field trip.

-This subject has merit base quota management.
+This subject has merit base quota management and pre-requisites.
 Students must have completed 45 credit point of second year science subjects.